Trust for Nature has an important role to play in biodiversity conservation in Victoria.

 Appropriate fire management and/or prevention.

-The Plan identifies 148 species of plants and 88 species of wildlife as priorities for conservation on private land.
+The Plan identifies 356 species of plants and 56 species of wildlife as priorities for conservation on private land.
 Many of these are classified as nationally threatened, and are listed as endangered or vulnerable in Victoria.
-Nearly 60% of these priority species have been recorded to date from Trust for Nature covenants and reserves, demonstrating the importance of these private protected areas for maintaining these species.
+Nearly 60 per cent of these priority species have been recorded to date from Trust for Nature covenants and reserves, demonstrating the importance of these private protected areas for maintaining these species.

-A key outcome of the Statewide Conservation Plan has been the identification of 12 focal landscapes across Victoria.
+The Statewide Conservation Plan identifies 18 focal landscapes across Victoria.
 These landscapes have been assessed as being capable of making the greatest contribution towards nature conservation on private land and maintaining the viability of ecosystems and species.

-- one-third of the remaining extent of under-represented ecosystems on private land
+- 40 per cent of the extent of under-represented EVCs occurring on private land

 Trust for Nature’s reserves, and private properties protected by a Trust for Nature covenant, are recognised as part of Australia’s protected areas system, known as the National Reserve System (NRS), and the global network of protected areas as defined by the International Union for Conservation of Nature (IUCN).